rule

 Text 25

-With those who do not understand You indeed as being the Supreme Soul arises just because of that a totally material life that by spiritual knowledge then again disappears just like with a rope [its appearance as] a snakes body appears and disappears.
+With those who do not understand You indeed as being the Supreme Soul, arises just because of that a totally material life which by means of spiritual knowledge then again disappears, just like with a rope [its appearance as] a snake its body appears and disappears.
 (Vedabase)

 Text 26